digitallyinduced/ihp/Guide/database.markdown

 ## Raw SQL Queries

-Use the function `sqlQuery` to run a raw sql query.
+Use the function `sqlQuery` to run a raw SQL query.

 ```haskell
 do